 Thyroid Boosting Foods

 There are also a number of foods that can boost the functions of the thyroid as well.
 Be sure to eat plenty of food rich in iodine, selenium, nuts, sea kelp, and omega-3 fats.
 On the market there are supplements designed specifically for those with thyroid problems and contain all of the necessary vitamins needed for the health of your thyroid.
+Turmeric is known to improve thyroid function.
 For those with extreme fatigue caused by hypothyroidism, there are supplements that can strengthen your adrenal glands which will boost your natural energy levels and help regulate the hormones in your body.